 Geared extruder for 3D printer.
-It was initially designed for Fisher beta, then extended for other uses (with an option for top mount).
+It was initially designed for Fisher beta, then extended for other uses (with an option for aluminium profile mount).
 It is now the extruder of the Lily printer.
+It work better than a direct drive extruder and is more powerful, but is noisier due to the gearing.
+With the 34mm length stepper at 1A, when properly adjusted, it does not slip and grind the filament while still pushing more than direct drives.

 Entirely new design.